p,2,1:50f; 3,1:46.4 Earnings: $1,116,450

 After placing in the $1,000,000 North America Cup at 3, he made his calling card pacing’s classic event, the Meadowlands Pace.
 His all-age world record time of 1:46.4 and final quarter of :25.3 in that race made driver Tim Tetrick remark, “My horse really exploded tonight… it was unbelievable.
 He’s a very special colt, very fast.
 He’s not big, but he’s mighty!”

 Like so many of the great Brittany-bred males, he has moved up to his second career as a sire.
-Standing at Tara Hills Stud in Canada, his first crop included the winner of the $225,000 Ontario Sire Stakes Super Final for freshman pacing colts, Tattoo Artist.
+From his first Ontario-eligible crop he sired O'Brien Award winner, FFA standout and millionaire Tattoo Artist.
+He now stands at Winbak Farm of Delaware.